Deepakcode607/gimmie-sticker/README.md

 📺 Watch Episode 146 [Git It?](https://youtu.be/HkdAHXoRtos) on YouTube

-# Notice: All Stickers have been Mailed
+# Notice: All Stickers have been Mailed.

 🚨 All stickers have been claimed and mailed out, but feel free to submit a PR if you just want some github practice.